Classic Fiction

 Paper Book

-This Norton Critical Edition includes: * Michael Katz's "superb" (Times Literary Supplement) new translation of the world's most-read Russian novel accompanied by his preface and detailed explanatory footnotes. * Names of principal characters, a note on characters' names,...
+This Norton Critical Edition includes: Michael Katz's new translation of the world's most-read Russian novel accompanied by his preface and detailed explanatory footnotes.
+Names of Principal Characters, a Note on Character's Names, and a map of St. Petersburg.
+Key...

 Invisible man